Chaste/Chaste/pychaste/infra/conda/README.md

     └── linux_64_python3.14_cpython.yaml
 ```

-- `build-package.sh`: Sets up the build environment and runs `conda build` to create the package.
+- `build-package.sh`: Sets up the build environment and runs `rattler-build` to create the package.
+- `package-version.sh`: Prints the package version derived from the source tree's git tags and commit history (used by `build-package.sh` to set `CHASTE_VERSION`).
-- `recipe/build.sh`: Used by `conda build` to compile the source.
-See the [conda-build script documentation](https://docs.conda.io/projects/conda-build/en/latest/resources/build-scripts.html).
+- `recipe/build.sh`: Used by `rattler-build` to compile the source.
+See the [rattler-build script documentation](https://rattler.build/latest/build_script/).
-- `recipe/meta.yaml`: Package metadata used by `conda build`.
+- `recipe/recipe.yaml`: Package metadata used by `rattler-build`.
 The source path is read from the `CHASTE_SOURCE_DIR` environment variable (defaults to `/tmp/Chaste` for Docker builds).
-See the [conda-build metadata documentation](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html).
+See the [rattler-build recipe documentation](https://rattler.build/latest/reference/recipe_file/).
-- `variants/`: Per-Python-version dependency pinning added on top of `meta.yaml`.
-See the [conda-build variant documentation](https://docs.conda.io/projects/conda-build/en/stable/resources/variants.html).
+- `variants/`: Per-Python-version dependency pinning added on top of `recipe.yaml`.
+See the [rattler-build variant documentation](https://rattler.build/latest/variants/).
 - `envs/`: Conda environment files used by the [PyChaste conda tests](../../../.github/workflows/pychaste-conda-tests.yml) CI workflow.